-So, here is how to bless each other the right way: Do what makes you explode with such fulfillment and joy that the happiness exuding from you lights up the heart in me.
+So, I think, here’s how to bless each other the right way: do what makes you explode with such fulfillment and joy that the happiness exuding from you lights up the heart in me.
 It will then offer me the invitation to do the same.
 So I will then do what makes me explode with such fulfillment and joy that I will, but default, send a rocket of fuel straight through your fiery heart, too.

 Just say yes to what makes you come alive, and I will say yes to what makes me come alive.
 Because, at the end of the day, not every single person is going to be happy with our every decision.
 Most of the time they won’t even know why.
 But, the truth will sustain us long after the syrupy sweetness has been drained from us.
 Don’t you think?